Karen’s Journey: A Previvor’s Decision to Take Control

 And more.

-I also have a very large focus on Metastatic breast cancer and how little funding goes to it.
+I also have a very large focus on metastatic breast cancer and how little funding goes to it.